vital-software/monofo-buildkite-plugin/docs/commands/upload.md

 OPTIONS
-  -C, --chdir=chdir            Directory to change to before executing command -F, --files-from=files-from  A path to a file containing a list of files to upload, or - to use stdin -V, --version                show CLI version
+  -C, --chdir=chdir            Directory to change to before executing command -F, --files-from=files-from  A path to a file containing a list of files to upload, or - to use stdin -V, --version                Show CLI version.
   -h, --help                   Show this help message -v, --verbose                Run with verbose logging -z, --null                   If given, the list of files is expected to be null-separated (a la find's -print0)